jasonblackwood-tech/mealplan/README.md

   - “Macro limits” (saturated fat and sugars shown as % of energy)

 ## What it stores
 Nothing on a server.
-It stores targets and the meal plan **only in the browser’s localStorage** (the API key is pasted into `app.js`).
+It stores targets and the meal plan **only in the browser’s localStorage**

 ## Files
 - `index.html`